Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have gone 18-2 in games they were favored on the moneyline (winning 90% of those games).
+- The Rays have won 20 of the 24 games they were favored on the moneyline this season (83.3%).

-- Based on this matchup's moneyline, the Rays' implied win probability is 60%.
+- Based on this game's moneyline, the Rays' implied win probability is 60.8%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.